Battle of the Golden Spurs: Battle

+The death of Artois, coupled with the collapse of their advance, shattered the resolve of the surviving knights and they were soon driven back into the marshes.
+There, disorganized, unhorsed, and encumbered by the mud, they were easy targets.
+A last-ditch effort by the garrison to reinforce their countrymen failed when they were ambushed by Flemish troops waiting to prevent such an attempt.
+By this point, the only remaining French soldiers were the recalled infantry.
+Overcome with fear, they abandoned their lines and tried to retreat.
+The Flemish charged forth and killed many while pursuing the rest over 10 km.
+Unusually for the period, the Flemish infantry took few if any of the French knights prisoner for ransom, in revenge for the French "cruelty".

 The Annals of Ghent concludes its description of the battle:

 Aftermath

-With the French army defeated, the Flemish consolidated control over the County.
-Kortrijk castle surrendered on 13 July and John of Namur entered Ghent on 14 July and the "patrician" regime in the city and in Ypres were overthrown and replaced by more representative regimes.
-Guilds were also officially recognised.
+With the French army defeated, the Flemish consolidated their control over the area.
+Kortrijk castle surrendered on 13 July and John of Namur entered Ghent on 14 July.
+The patrician regime in the city and in Ypres, who had supported the French, were overthrown and replaced.
+Guilds, which had contributed heavily to the Flemish cause, were also officially recognised.

-The battle soon became known as the Battle of the Golden Spurs, after the 500 pairs of spurs that were captured in the battle and offered at the nearby Church of Our Lady.
+The battle soon became known as the Battle of the Golden Spurs, after the 500 pairs of spurs taken from the bodies of the French dead and presented as a gift to the nearby Church of Our Lady.
 After the Battle of Roosebeke in 1382, the spurs were taken back by the French and Kortrijk was sacked by Charles VI in retaliation.

 According to the Annals, the French lost more than 1,000 men during the battle, including 75 important nobles.
 These included: